orlicekm/CsharpCourse/Lectures/Lecture02/PITCHME.md

 ```
 * Invoking d will now call both `SomeMethod1` and `SomeMethod2`
 * Delegates are invoked in the order they are added
-* Thee caller receives the return value from the last method
+* The caller receives the return value from the last method
   * Preceding methods return values are discarded

 +++